Skip to main content

 The Critical Role of Sleep Architecture

 The majority of your body’s daily hormonal regulation and tissue repair occurs during deep sleep.
-The natural, pulsatile release of is highest during these restorative stages.
+The natural, pulsatile release of growth hormone is highest during these restorative stages.
 Inadequate or fragmented sleep disrupts this crucial process, blunting the body’s innate ability to repair and rebuild tissues, including bone.

 By supporting a healthy sleep-wake cycle and ensuring sufficient time for deep sleep, you are creating the optimal hormonal environment for bone health.
 Peptide therapies that support growth hormone release are most effective when they complement, rather than attempt to replace, this natural circadian rhythm.